staf711/oscd_thehive_PaloAltoNGFW/PaloAltoNGFW_block_external_domain/README.md

 2. ioc compare against already added AddressObject.
 3. if ioc not in AddressObject, will add
 4. if ioc in AddressObject, next step
-5. checks if there is already a blocking list, if not, ioc will add
+5. checks if there is already a blocking list (Address_Group), if not, ioc will add